pet2cattle/kubectl-eks/README.md

 ##### Flags

 - `-n --namespace string`: Specify the namespace to use in the cluster.
+- `-p --profile string`: Use a specific profile to load the .kubeconfig settings.

 #### <a name='list'></a>`list`
 List all EKS clusters in your AWS account with optional filters.